microram/ee4-tools/readme.md

 ### EasyEngine v4 Tools

 - Server setup script.
 Restore an entire server from scratch.
-- VPS cloud-init (All secrets needed for setup can be pasted into lauch script box *except GPG)
+- VPS cloud-init (All secrets needed for setup can be pasted into launch script box *except GPG)
 - Backup htdocs, database & LetsEncrypt certs (compress, encrypt, and upload to Amazon S3)
 - Create server rebuild script for disaster recovery (restorelist.sh)
 - Restore a site from v3 backup to v4 server